 Allow the cookies to sit at room temperature for 1-2 hours so that the glaze can set.

-- Can you make these ricotta cookies without the lemon flavor?
-Sure.
+Yes.
 Don’t add the lemon juice or lemon zest.
 Instead, replace the lemon juice with milk and omit the lemon zest completely.
 You could substitute the lemon zest for orange zest if you’d like (if you use orange zest add double the amount of orange zest as it isn’t as strong of flavor as lemon, or you can add an additional teaspoon or two of vanilla extract or even almond extract.
 Heck, if you’re a coconut lover you could use coconut extract and then make a simple glaze (replace the lemon juice in the glaze with milk) and top the cookies with the simple glaze and shredded coconut.
+Options are endless!

 Lemon Ricotta Cookies